 Need-Based Not need-based

 (Not offered this year.
 Awarded in Spring 2022 through separate award process.)

 The Sue Crystal Memorial Fellowship supports students in the Master of Public Administration - Tribal Governance concentration by awarding one (1) to three (3) fellowships between $500 to $1000 to fund graduate students' final Capstone projects.

 Awards will be made to students who possess the ability to integrate their knowledge of public policy issues vital to tribal governments with the ability to research and derive needed solutions.
 The awards will be made to students whose Capstone projects have a focus on building healthy and sustainable tribal communities, fostering understanding of tribal governance and creating working relationships - building bridges - between tribal and non-tribal governments and communities.

 About Sue Crystal

-Eligible students must be enrolled in the Tribal Governance "Capstone" course and be in good academic standing.
+Eligible students must be enrolled in the Tribal Governance Capstone course and be in good academic standing.
 Applications should include a one-page letter of interest outlining how your Capstone project reflects the above criteria, and the amount you are requesting, and an attached brief budget summary to justify your request.
-The chosen applicant must provide proof of how funds were allotted based on original submitted proposal.
-Deadline to apply February 1, 2018.
-Awards will be made by late March 1, 2018.
+Please send your letter of interest and budget summary to Dhara Katz, MPA Program Assistant at firstname.lastname@example.org.
+The chosen applicants must provide proof of how funds were allotted based on the original submitted proposal.
+Deadline to apply February 7, 2022.
+Awards will be made by late March 2022.